ymeine/atpackager/lib/visitors/readme.md

 ### `onWriteInputFile`

-Modifies the content of the given input file only if the latter's name matches the patterns given in configuration (property `files`; for that it uses the method `isMatch` of the input file).

-Then, the list of replacements is iterated over and used to replace the whole text content of the file.

-For details:

-* text content is get and set using respectively `getTextContent` and `setTextContent` on the input file
+Text content is get and set using respectively `getTextContent` and `setTextContent` on the input file.

-* replacements are done using the native `replace` method of [`String`](http://devdocs.io/javascript/global_objects/string)
+Replacements are done using the native [`replace`](http://devdocs.io/javascript/global_objects/string/replace) method of [`String`](http://devdocs.io/javascript/global_objects/string), passing `find` as first arguments and `replace` as second.

-# Map
+# Build a map of input files to output files

 * Name: `Map`

 Creates a map of input/output files and writes it on the disk.

-The keys of the map are path to input files of the packaging, while values are their associated output file
+The keys of the map are paths to input files of the packaging, while values are paths to their associated output file.

 ## Configuration